 Allocate time accordingly, especially in a recurring meeting setup.

-For example, the “Action items” section of the meeting agenda is crucial for the team leader to monitor progress and provide accountability.
+For example, the “Action items” section of the meeting agenda is crucial for the team leader to monitor progress and ensure accountability.

 Enhancing Team Collaboration in Staff Meetings